InnerPlant/.github/README.md

 #### README

 Creating a well-crafted README is crucial for your GitHub repository, as it serves as the entry point for developers interested in your project.
+Find a template README [here](https://github.com/InnerPlant/.github/blob/main/readme-template.md).

 Here are some best practices to consider when creating a README:
-Find a template README [here](https://github.com/InnerPlant/.github/blob/main/readme-template.md)

 1. **Project Overview**: Begin with a brief overview of your project.
 Explain what the project does, its purpose, and why it's valuable.
 This section should give readers a high-level understanding of what your project is about.